Mark Rudd

-Mark William Rudd (born June 2, 1947) is an American political organizer, mathematics instructor, anti-war activist and counterculture icon who was involved with the Weather Underground in the 1960s.
+Mark William Rudd (born June 2, 1947) is an American political organizer, mathematics instructor, anti-war activist and counterculture figure who was involved with the Weather Underground in the 1960s.

 Rudd became a member of the Columbia University chapter of Students for a Democratic Society (SDS) in 1963.
 By 1968, he had emerged as a leader for Columbia's SDS chapter.
 During the 1968 Columbia University Protests, he served as spokesperson for dissident students protesting a variety of issues, particularly the Vietnam War.
 As the war escalated, Mark Rudd worked with other youth movement leaders to take SDS in a more militant direction.
 While much of the general membership of SDS refused to countenance violence, Rudd and some other prominent SDS members formed a paramilitary organization inspired by the Red Guard, referring to themselves collectively as "Weatherman" after the lyrics from a famous Bob Dylan song.

 Rudd went "underground" in 1970, hiding from law enforcement following the Greenwich Village townhouse explosion that killed three of his Weather Underground peers.
 He surrendered to authorities in 1977 and served a short jail sentence.
 He taught mathematics at Central New Mexico Community College, and retired in Albuquerque, New Mexico.
 Rudd has since expressed regret for his role in the Weather Underground, and he now advocates for nonviolence and electoral change.